 Are you accessing our story from a NYC public school?
 Try watching our video on Vimeo.

-During the 2014-2015 school year, our class was studying rights movements (e.g. African American Civil Rights, Latino Rights, Women’s Rights, Native American Rights, LGBT rights, etc.).
-We used several web resources for our research including BrainPOP.com, an educational website with a variety videos, articles, and activities on a wide range of topics.
+During the 2014-2015 school year, our class was studying rights movements (e.g. African American Civil Rights, Latino Rights, Women’s Rights, Native American Rights, LGBT rights).
+We used several web resources for our research including BrainPOP.com, an educational website with animated videos, articles, and activities on a variety of topics.

 A student researching LGBT rights noticed that BrainPOP had videos on several rights movements, but not LGBT rights.
 She wrote an email to BrainPOP asking why there was not a video on LGBT rights and requested that a video be made.
-The company said that they would pass along the suggestion, but did not address the question of why a video had not been made.
+The company said that they would pass along the suggestion.